MicrosoftDocs/memdocs/memdocs/intune/protect/epm-guidance-for-creating-rules.md

 ## Defining rules for use with Endpoint Privilege Management

-Endpoint Privilege Management rules consist of two fundamental element: a *detection* and an *elevation action*.
+Endpoint Privilege Management rules consist of two fundamental elements: a *detection* and an *elevation action*.

 **Detections** are classified as the set of attributes that are used to identify an application or binary.
 Detections are comprised of attributes such as file name, file version, or attributes of a signature.

 **Elevation actions** are the resulting elevation that occurs after an application or binary has been detected.
 Included in the elevation action.

 It's important when defining *detections* that they're defined to be as *descriptive* as possible.
 To be descriptive, use strong attributes, or multiple attributes to increase the strength of the detection.
-The goal when defining detections should be to eliminate the ability for multiple files to fall into the same rule (unless that is explicitly the intent).
+The goal when defining detections should be to eliminate the ability for multiple files to fall into the same rule, unless that is explicitly the intent.

 ### File hash rules